On the automorphism groups of Frobenius Groups: Preliminary

 \section{Preliminary}

-In this section, we introduce some definitions and quote some preliminary results which will be used later.
+We first define some notation.
 For a group $G$, denote by $\Z(G)$ the center of $G$.
 For a group $T$ and an integer $\ell$, by $T^\ell$ we mean the direct product of $\ell$ copies of $T$.
-For a positive integer $n$ and a prime $p$, denote by $\ZZ_n$ and $\ZZ_p^n$ a cyclic group of order $n$ and an elementary abelian group of order $p^n$, respectively.
+For a positive integer $n$ and a prime $p$, denote by $\ZZ_n$ and $\ZZ_p^n$ a cyclic group of order $n$ and an elementary abelian group of order $p^n$.
 Given two groups $N$ and $K$, denote by $N\times K$ the direct product of $N$ and $K$, by $N.K$ an extension of $N$ by $K$, and if such an extension is split, then we write $N{:}K$ instead of $N.K$.